cooper/quiki/doc/configuration.md

 _Optional_.
 Maximum memory usage per image in megabytes.

 Prevents crashes from loading extremely large images by checking dimensions before processing.
 An image requiring more memory will be rejected.
+Additionally, quiki monitors memory usage and reduces concurrency when memory is low to prevent crashing.

 __Default__: 256